-(2) The deadline is calculated in the following manner if the proposal is submitted for a regularly scheduled annual meeting.
-The proposal must be received at the company's principal executive offices not less than 120 calendar days before the date of the company's proxy statement released to shareholders in connection with the previous year's annual meeting.
-However, if the company did not hold an annual meeting with the second second
+The deadline is calculated in the following manner if the proposal is submitted to a regularly scheduled annual meeting.
+The proposal must be received at the company's principal executive offices not less than 120 calendar days before the date of company's principal executive offices not less than 120 calendar days before the date of company's proxy statement released to shareholders in connection with the previous year's annual meeting.
+However, if the company did not hold an annual meeting only year's annual meeting.